exokitxr/exokit/docs/magicleap.md

 When set, `onmesh` will be called with an array of `MLBufferUpdate`.
 This indicates a change to the world mesh state which should be applied to the scene.

+#### `MLMesher.destroy : function()`

+Dispose of this `MLMesher` instance and stop tracking.

 ### `MLMeshUpdate`

 A single update to the world mesh.

+#### `MLMeshUpdate.id : String`

+A globally unique ID that can be used to identify the world chunk for this mesh.

+If this ID is the same between updates, then the update represents a change to the existing chunk.

 #### `MLMeshUpdate.type : String`